phalcon-orphanage/docs/cs-cz/cache.md

 <a name='overview'></a>

-# Improving Performance with Cache
+# Zlepšení výkonu pomocí cache

 Phalcon provides the `Phalcon\Cache` class allowing faster access to frequently used or already processed data. `Phalcon\Cache` is written in C, achieving higher performance and reducing the overhead when getting items from the backends.
 This class uses an internal structure of frontend and backend components.
 Front-end components act as input sources or interfaces, while backend components offer storage options to the class.

 <a name='implementation'></a>

-## When to implement cache?
+## Kdy implementovat cache?

 Although this component is very fast, implementing it in cases that are not needed could lead to a loss of performance rather than gain.
 We recommend you check this cases before using a cache: